vi3itor/lingualeoanki/readme.md

 ![screenshot][27]

-[LinguaLeo][3] has a user-friendly interface for adding new words to learn and a good [browser extension][4] to quickly look up for translations and add words to the dictionary easily.
+[LinguaLeo][3] has a user-friendly interface for adding new words to learn and a good [browser extension][4] to quickly look up for translations and add words to the dictionary in one click.
 But once you added the words and learned them via several [trainings][5], you need Anki to stick them in your memory forever with as little time and effort as possible.

 ### New in version 2.0:
 #### Added